Mai Thuc: Life, education, and career

 Mai Thuc was born in Yen Phuc, Y Yen, Nam Dinh on March 15, 1950.
 Her father was a medical doctor and her mother a housewife.
 In a wartime Vietnam against the French, being the eldest child, she started her nursing education early to be able to work to help out the family.
-She then worked at Uong Bi hospital (now Vietnam-Sweden Hospital, Uong Bi, Quang Ninh), this time during the Vietnam War.
+She then worked at Uong Bi hospital (now Vietnam-Sweden Hospital, Uong Bi, Quang Ninh), under the bombings, this time during the Vietnam War.

 During 1975 - early 1980s, she worked at the Ministry of Power and Coal (now Ministry of Industry and Trade) and at the same time pursued her college degree at the Department of Literature, Vietnam National University, Hanoi.
 Her thesis's title is "Light and Dark in Les Miserables by Victor Hugo", supervised by Professor of French Literature Do Duc Hieu.

 From mid 1980s, she joined the daily Hanoimoi (New Hanoi) as a reporter and editor, then the Deputy Head of Social and Cultural issues Department of the newspaper.
 She was among the founders of Hanoimoi Chu Nhat (New Hanoi Sunday), a new production of Hanoimoi.

-In 1994 Mai Thuc started her position at Hanoi Women's Newspaper as the Deputy Editor-in-chief, and from 1995 as the Editor-in-chief until her retirement in 2003.
+In 1994, Mai Thuc started her position at Hanoi Women's Newspaper as the Deputy Editor-in-chief, and from 1995 as the Editor-in-chief until her retirement in 2003.
 She expanded the newspaper's fund "For Women and Children in difficulties" ("Quỹ Vì Phụ nữ và trẻ em hoạn nạn”).
-During her 10 years in charge of the newspaper, she was known as a determined, passionate leader, promoting gender equality.
+During her 10 years in charge of the newspaper, she was known as a determined, passionate leader, standing up for social justice and gender equality.
 In an interview, she said she believed a newspaper for women should have the mission of protecting and empowering women, especially those most disadvantaged.
 Mai Thuc also believed that women's social status greatly depends on every woman preserving her dignity and resilience, and cultivating her education and knowledge.

 In 2000, she was invited by the US Department of State to visit the United States under its premier professional exchange program International Visitor Leadership Program (IVLP).

-During her later years Mai Thuc kept an active professional life, continued writing and publishing.
+During her later years, Mai Thuc kept an active professional life, continued writing and publishing, with a tranquil heart, embracing the fleeting nature of life.
 She provided consultancy work to several newspapers and NGOs, while being a part-time lecturer in Hanoi Culturology at Thang Long University, Hanoi, and also a speaker at educational events.

-Mai Thuc died on June 24, 2018 in Hanoi, aged 68.
+Mai Thuc died on June 24, 2018, in Hanoi, aged 68.
 She is survived by her husband Vu Thuy and her two children Tuan Minh and Mai Trang.